andrejanesic/quicksass/README.md

 ## Word of warning

 The file can get **bigger** if a lot of customization is added.
-Make sure to be rational with your tools and also **purge** any unused CSS rules.
+Make sure to be rational with the amount of helper classes (don't add unnecessary customization options to `values`) and also **purge** any unused CSS rules.